Application and Selection Process

 Please email Dr. Juan Riker, Training Director, if you have questions about your application, or call CAPS at (805) 893-4411.

-- Phone interviews will be conducted in early to mid January 2022
+- Zoom audio interviews will be conducted in early to mid January 2023

 We will begin by reviewing all applications through APPI Online.
 Your application will be carefully evaluated to determine how well your background and experience fit with our program – both in terms of how your goals match ours and how our program might serve you.